-This exercise is by far the most important and should be mastered first.
-This movement will also be used in the other three exercises.
+This exercise is probably the most important and likely should be mastered first since this movement is also used in the other three exercises.
 The posterior pelvic tilt motion is the exact opposite of the anterior tilt.
-I prefer to do this exercise in standing because that is when the dysfunction occurs.
-The ability to control the position of the pelvis in standing is on the most important factors for postural improvement.
+I prefer to do this exercise in standing to improve the ability to control the position of the pelvis for standing and walking.

 - Stand with your back flat against the wall with your heels placed about 6 inches away

-- Press your lower back against the wall while keeping your shoulders and hips against the wall and knees straight
+- Press the lower back against the wall while keeping your shoulders and hips against the wall and knees straight

 - Hold the position for 10 seconds then relax and repeat 10 times

 Once you’ve mastered the movement, remember what it feels like to posterior tilt.
-Try to keep yourself in a posterior tilted position for the other exercises.
+Try to keep yourself in a neutral position for the other exercises.

 Exercise 2: Hip Flexor Stretch

-This exercise is designed to lengthen tight hip flexors.
+This exercise is designed to stretch tight hip flexors.
 Attempt to maintain contraction of the abdominal and glute muscles while performing this stretch.

 - Start in a half kneeling position with the left leg in front and the right leg behind